Off odors

 Many causes.
 Deterioration of the normal chemical constituents.
 Microbial growth.
 Contamination with any number of things.

 The vast majority of known chemicals have no odor at all.
 The chemical compounds that have an odor are generally small organic molecules with up to 15 or so carbons, and a limited number of polar functional groups.
-Above that the odors (if any) are faint and the chemical is too heavy to evaporate quickly.
-Oily liquids become more viscous.
-Pheromones, perfume bottom notes, and musks are examples
+Above that range, the odors (if any) are faint and the molecules are too heavy to evaporate quickly.
+Pheromones, perfume bottom notes, and musks are examples.
+Oily liquids become viscous, then waxy solids.

 The worst off-odors from microbial growth derive mainly from breakdown of the product’s protein and fat/oil, not the carbohydrates.